Loading page...

 Florida contractors face unique hurricane risks requiring specialized insurance coverage beyond basic liability.
 DBPR compliance, wind/hail coverage, and regional variations make Florida one of the most complex insurance markets in the nation.

 Florida's construction industry generates over $45 billion annually, with contractors facing unique challenges from hurricane exposure, strict DBPR requirements, and regional cost variations.
 Understanding these requirements is essential for maintaining your contractor license and protecting your business in America's most hurricane-prone state.
+For contractors operating in multiple states, compare Florida's hurricane risks with Kansas tornado challenges or Utah earthquake exposure.

 Florida's insurance landscape is shaped by frequent hurricanes, strict building codes, and comprehensive DBPR regulations that require careful navigation to maintain compliance while managing costs.